nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to the nanoscale size of the quantum dots, emphasizing their microscopic dimensions.

-### Expanded Definition and Usage\nCdSe/Zn quantum dots are at the forefront of nanotechnology, offering unique advantages in numerous high-tech fields.
+### Expanded Definition and Usage:
+CdSe/Zn quantum dots are at the forefront of nanotechnology, offering unique advantages in numerous high-tech fields.
 In displays, their narrow and tunable emission spectra lead to enhanced color accuracy and brightness, crucial for next-generation televisions and monitors.
 In the realm of biology, these dots enable precise imaging of cellular processes, facilitating advancements in medical diagnostics and research.
 Furthermore, their use in solar panels can significantly boost energy efficiency through better light absorption and conversion.